 The Disney Corporation has developed a brand that promises innocence and a sense of magic, things that people crave and desire to be a part of.
 One of the more surprising outcomes of this study was that parents noted that their children engaged with Disney Princess merchandise much more than they did with the films themselves.
 Further, parents perceived Disney’s influence as promoting imaginative play.

 Greenblatt, Melanie, "The Heteronormative Objectification of Women in the Disney Princess Films: A Study of Brand Advertising and Parents’ Perceptions" (2013).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 85.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 License.